karrick/gorill/README.md

 One of the strengths of Go's interface system is that it allows easy composability of data types.
 An `io.Writer` is any data structure that exposes the `Write([]byte) (int,error)` method.

-If a program has an `io.Writer` but requires one that buffers its output somewhat, the program can use the Go standard library `bufio.Writer` to wrap the original `io.Writer`, but provide buffering on the data writes.
-That works great, but the programmer must be willing to allow the buffer to fill before flushing data to the final output stream.
+If a program has an `io.Writer` but requires one that buffers its output somewhat, the program could use the Go standard library `bufio.Writer` to wrap the original `io.Writer`, providing buffering on the data writes.
+That works great, but the programmer must be willing to allow the buffer to completely fill before flushing data to the final output stream.
+Instead, the program could use `gorill.SpooledWriteCloser` which buffers writes, but flushes data at a configurable periodicity.

 ### Supported Use cases